bluecats/bluecats-docs-edge/getting-started-edge-applications.md

 - EdgeMAC - Hardware MAC address of the Edge
 - EdgeName - User defined description for the Edge
 - BeaconMAC - Scanned (public) BT Address of the detected BLE device, or MAC in payload if available
-- BeaconIdentifier - iBeacon key, UID, BC Identifier
+- BeaconIdentifier - iBeacon key, Eddystone UID, private MAC address, BlueCats Custom Identifier (JSON format can include multiple identifiers if available)
 - RSSI - Received Signal Strength Indicator in dBm
 - RSSI Smooth - Received Signal Strength Indicator in dBm.
 Signal fluctuations are filtered to provide a more stable value.
 - MeasurementData - sensor measurement received from the beacon